-41.49.
-Section 101307B(2) of the SFO states that -

-(a) information an officer of the corporation has, or ought reasonably to have, come into possession to the knowledge of the information an officer of the corporation in the course of performing functions as an officer of the corporation; and
+- 50. Section 307B(2) of the SFO states that - "For the purposes of subsection (1), inside information has come to the knowledge of a listed corporation if - - information has, or ought reasonably to have, come to the knowledge of an officer of the corporation in the course of performing functions as an officer of the corporation; and

-(b) a reasonable person, acting as an officer of the corporation, would consider that the information is inside information in relation to the corporation."

-42.50.
-Section 101307G(1) of the SFO states that -

-"Every officer of a listed corporation must take all reasonable measures from time to time to ensure that proper safeguards exist to prevent the breach of a disclosure requirement in relation to the corporation."
+- (b) a reasonable person, acting as an officer of the corporation, would consider that the information is inside information in relation to the corporation." - 51.
+Section 307G of the SFO states that - "(1) Every officer of a listed corporation must take all reasonable measures from time to time to ensure that proper safeguards exist to prevent a breach of a disclosure requirement in relation to the corporation. - (2) If a listed corporation is in breach of a disclosure requirement, an officer of the corporation - (a) whose intentional, reckless or negligent conduct has resulted in the breach; or - (b) who has not taken all reasonable measures from time to time to ensure that proper safeguards exist to prevent the breach, is also in breach of the disclosure requirement."

-- 43.51.
-Although the disclosure obligation rests with the corporation, the corporation is a legal entity which cannot act on its own.
+- 52. Although the disclosure obligation rests with the corporation, the corporation is a legal entity which cannot act on its own.
 The corporation can only act through its "controlling mind", which encompasses its officers.
-An "officer" means a director, manager or secretary of, or any other person involved in the management of, the corporation.
-Therefore the corporation is considered to have knowledge of the inside information when one or more of its officers knows or ought reasonably to have knowncome into possession of that information in the course of performing functions as officers of the corporation, would consider that the information is inside information in relation to the corporation. - 52.
-According to Part 1 Schedule 1 of the SFO, an "officer", in relation to a corporation, means "a director, manager or secretary of, or any other person involved in the management of, the corporation".
+Therefore, under section 307B(2), the corporation is considered to have knowledge of the inside information when (a) one or more of its officers knows or ought reasonably to have known that information in the course of performing functions as officers of the corporation and (b) a reasonable person, acting as an officer of the corporation, would consider that the information is inside information in relation to the corporation.
+In applying the test under subsection 307B(2)(b), a reasonable officer would consider whether the information is inside information based on his knowledge of all relevant facts and circumstances at the time; such information cannot be judged in hindsight taking account of factors that were not reasonably known at the time. - According to Part 1 Schedule 1 of the SFO, an "officer", in relation to a corporation, means "a director, manager or secretary of, or any other person involved in the management of, the corporation".
 As a general principle, one must look to the object of the legislation and the context to determine the meaning of the term "manager".
 In the context of Part XIVA, in considering whether a person is a "manager", the person's actual responsibilities are more important than the person's formal title.
 A "manager" normally refers to a person who, under the immediate authority of the board, is charged with management responsibility affecting the whole of the corporation or a substantial part of the corporation.
-A person may be regarded to be "involved in the management of the corporation" if the person discharges the role of a "manager". - 44.53.
+A person is normally regarded to be "involved in the management of the corporation" if the person discharges the role of a "manager".
+A "secretary" means a company secretary which has the meaning ascribed to it under the Companies Ordinance (Cap.
+32). - 54.
 The corporation should establish and maintain appropriate and effective systems and procedures to ensure any material information which comes to the knowledge of one or more of its officers be promptly identified, assessed and escalated for the attention of the Board of directors to decide about the need for disclosure.
 This would require a timely and structured flow to the Board of information arising from the development or occurrence of events and circumstances so that the Board can decide whether disclosure is necessary.